CEBerndsen/R4DS_Mar_2018/README.md

 app.R is the r shiny code for the shiny app: https://berndsen.shinyapps.io/cdapp/

 CDexplainv2.Rmd is an rmarkdown document with a shiny interactive plot incorporated.

+R4DS_Mar2018 are the slides in either PowerPoint or PDF format for viewing